RDParamesh/hackathon-hcl-uc1/README.md

 An architecture diagram of your application.
 A detailed explanation of the steps executed in your CI/CD pipeline.
 Instructions on how to test and verify the application.

+Architecture:

+Infrastructure:

+VPC—IGW---Subnets——Routetable—Subnetassociation——security-group—ECR deployment in this VPC  am creating by using vpc module.

+IAM roles— Assumerolewithwebidentity—for gitlab to aws authentication

+IAM roles to fetch the image from ECR

+CICD—stages—cloning the repo—authenticate to ECR—aws login with assume role with web identiy---build the image and push it ECR—deploy to ECS